ptvan/ptvan.github.io/_posts/2020-10-10-linear-models.md

 At its core, a linear model assumes that the output (presumably a continuous value) can is correlated with a linear combination of the input.
 To find the optimal solution, residuals are minimized between the observed output and predicted values.

+Statistical models can model either `fixed` or `random` effects, or in the case of `mixed-effects`, both.

 ### Model diagnostics

 It's always good to check the model before accepting the results, since problems could arise either from the data or violations of the model's assumptions.